sanjayperam04/Virtual-Try-On-/README.md

 - Requires a webcam for live video feed.
 - The dress image should have an alpha channel for transparency, allowing realistic overlay on the upper body.
 - OpenCV is used for face and upper body detection.
 - Feel free to explore, modify, and enhance these scripts for your projects or use cases.
-If you encounter any issues or have suggestions for improvement, please let me know at rupinajay@gmail.com.